Sarah-Connie/T3A2-A/README.md

     - As Betty, I want to share a missing person to my social media so that I can share information to my elderly friends who may have knowledge.
         - As Betty, I want to share a missing person to my social media so that I can share information about any elderly friends who go missing for age-related reasons.
     - As Betty, I want to be able to use my desktop to look for missing persons because I do not own a mobile phone.
     >
-- Peter, Generic User (any user not of the admin/police type, and also logged in):
+    ##### Acceptance criteria:
+    - Large facial images and easy-to-read text for elderly users
+    - Easy to navigate layout (list) of missing persons
+    - Ability to clearly search for a missing person using relevant search parameters (location, gender, age, etc)
+    - A special feature/button that allows for simple sharing of info to external social media platform(s)
+    - Appropriate rendering of content and full visibility of site on a desktop (no cutting off of any information)
 >
+- ##### Peter, Generic User (any user not of the admin/police type, and also logged in):
+    >
     - As Peter, I want to use a website that pools information for me so that I can stop using multiple sites to find information.
     - As Peter, I want to be able to lodge a new missing report so that I can keep track of new uncovered cases from my internet sleuthing.
         - As Peter, I want to lodge new missing person reports so that I can be keep track of new uncovered Australian cases whilst internet sleuthing.
     - As Peter, I want to see a list of all my active reports so that I can play my part in maintaining the site with current information.
     - As Peter, I want to use a missing persons website so that I can browse/log on anytime that works with my schedule and still see current data.
     >
+    ##### Acceptance criteria:
+    - User friendly interface that allows for information to be displayed in a clear but efficient way
+    - Incorporate a form for user to fill in and create a new missing persons report
+    - Create a portal/dashboard for user account to allow users to view logged reports attributed to their account
+    - Create a login form to allow users to enter details and access their dashboard
+    - Ensure website and user portal is accessible and fully functional at all times for user convenience
+>
-- Michael, Police User (logged-in):
+- ##### Michael, Police User (logged-in):
     >
     - As Michael, I want to change my station details so that if I get stationed elsewhere, I won't lose my account.
         - As Michael, I want to change my station details so that if I get stationed elsewhere, I can keep my account active and still be a valued member of the missing persons site.